ilkkamtk/mpjakk/docs/w2-login.md

     * when user is logged in, show Profile and Logout links in Nav.
 When user is logged out, hide Profile and Logout and show Login.
       * since updating the DOM requires a state change, user data needs to be saved into a state instead of localStorage.
 But which state?
       * save user data with [ContextAPI](https://upmostly.com/tutorials/how-to-use-the-usecontext-hook-in-react) instead of localStroage (token is always stored to localStorage).
 With Context API you can create a global state which can be accessed from all components.
     * create new folder 'contexts' to 'src'.
-Create 'MediaContext.js' to 'contexts':
+Create 'MediaContext.jsx' to 'contexts':
     ```javascript
     import React, {useState} from 'react';
     import PropTypes from 'prop-types';